mac-gallagher/MultiProgressView/README.md

 ```

 ### Animating your progress
-All of methods which change the progress can easily be animated.
-For example,
+All of methods which alter the view's progress can be animated.
+For example:

 ```swift
 UIView.animate(withDuration: 0.2) {